adm2018/curium/doc/init.md

 NOTE: This approach is intended for those wanting to run curiumd as the current user.
-You will need to modify org.curium.curiumd.plist if you intend to use it as a Launch Daemon with a dedicated curiumcore user.
+You will need to modify org.curium.curiumd.plist if you intend to use it as a Launch Daemon with a dedicated curium user.

 5. Auto-respawn
 -----------------------------------